svaarala/duktape/dist-files/README.rst

-Duktape also provides a number of custom features such as error tracebacks, additional data types for better C integration, combined reference counting and mark-and sweep garbage collector, object finalizers, co-operative threads a.k.a. coroutines, tail calls, a built-in logging framework, a built-in debugger protocol, function bytecode dump/load, and so on.
+Duktape also provides a number of custom features such as error tracebacks, additional data types for better C integration, combined reference counting and mark-and sweep garbage collector, object finalizers, co-operative threads a.k.a. coroutines, tail calls, a built-in debugger protocol, function bytecode dump/load, and so on.
+Bundled extra modules provide functionality such as CommonJS module loading and a logging framework.

 You can browse Duktape programmer's API and other documentation at: